-I’ve been using Personal Capital to help manage my investments for years now and I think it can be a huge benefit to you as well.
+I’ve been using Empower (formerly Personal Capital) to help manage my investments for years now and I think it can be a huge benefit to you as well.
 Check it out and see what it can do for you!

 So far, our plan has worked well.
 Our needs have been completely met by our investments.
 We’re living in a beautiful resort in Boquete, Panama.
 We have fun and can do some traveling as well.
 Most of the traveling lately has been back and forth to the U.S. a few times a year.

 We continue to have new adventures like taking a bus from Costa Rica to Panama after a cruise we enjoyed.
 And last year, during the pandemic, we bought a Honda Pilot and took an awesome road trip across the U.S.